 - 1. Competition equipment is typically based on the Festo Technology Packages TP101,TP201 and TP202.
-This equipment is provided by the organisers. - 2.
-All competitor teams will need to bring their own PLC and programming equipment and the necessary software. - 3.
+This equipment is provided by the competition organisers. - 2.
+All competitor teams will need to bring their own PLC and associated programming equipment and software. - 3.
 While it is not necessary, competitors may bring their own tools, writing pads or boards. - 4.
-PLCs will need to have minimum of: - 16 x Digital inputs 24v - 16 x Digital outputs 24v - 5.
-Integration of the competitors PLC is typically achieved by the use Syslink cables or directly with 4mm shrouded leads.
-If competitor's PLC only has hardwired connections, then it would be helpful to inform the organisers so adequate provision to connect the PLC to the rest of the equipment can be made. - 6.
+Competitor PLCs will need to have minimum of: - 16 x Digital inputs 24V DC - 16 x Digital outputs 24V DC - 5.
+Integration of the competitor's PLC is typically achieved by the use Syslink cables or directly with 4mm shrouded leads.
+If competitor's PLC only has hardwired connections, then it would be helpful to inform the organisers so adequate provision to connect their PLC to the rest of the equipment can be made. - 6.
 If your PLC will be using Syslink cables to connect to the rest of the equipment, it would be helpful to bring your own Universal Connection units.
 Otherwise, it would be helpful to inform the organisers to ensure this is provided.